Frequently Asked Questions

 According to Nevada Revised Statutes (NRS), the file maintained by the Clerk of the Court constitutes the OFFICIAL record of the court.
 If copies are desired or required, you must contact the Clerk's office and follow their established policies to order and obtain your copies.

 Where and how do I file a Small Claims action?

-Small Claims actions are under the jurisdiction of the Justice Court.
-You may obtain forms and proper procedures by visiting their office on the second floor of the Clark County Courthouse, 200 S. Third Street.
+Small Claims actions are under the jurisdiction of the Justice Courts within Nevada.
+You may obtain forms and proper procedures by visiting the Civil Law Self Help Center on the first floor of the Regional Justice Center, 200 Lewis Ave, Las Vegas, NV 89101.

 How do I contact an attorney?

 This court cannot refer you to, nor recommend, any attorney.
 You will find attorneys listed in the telephone book or you may contact a Lawyer's Referral service.
 A referral and information service is also sponsored by the State and Local Bar Associations.

 Do I need an attorney to appear in court?